deepmodeling/tbplas/doc/source/tutorial/sample_model.rst

     Graphene samples without and with vacancies and after trimming dangling terms.
 Cells are labeled with blue texts.
 Removed and dangling orbitals are indicated with blue and green circles, respectively.

-In :ref:`complex_prim` we introduce vacancies into the model by removing orbital #8 and #14.
+In :ref:`prim_complex` we introduce vacancies into the model by removing orbital #8 and #14.
 However, in :class:`.SuperCell` class the orbitals are numbered in a different scheme.
 We identify orbital #8 as :math:`(1, 1, 0, 0)` and #14 as :math:`(2, 1, 0, 0)`, where the first 3 integers indicate the cell index and the 4th integer is the orbital index.
 That's to say, orbital #8 is the 0th orbital in cell